tofu-tf/tofu/docs/mid.md

   def undoBusinessThing(entity: Entity): Respect => F[Unit]
 }
 ```
-Such an implementation of a module can express logging or validation of a computation result.
+Such an implementation of a module can express logging or validation of a computation result

 Completes the next type
 ```scala